jasonyingling/easy-footnotes/readme.txt

 2. Several footnotes (feetnote?) at the bottom of the post.

 == Changelog ==

+= 1.0.13 =
+* Fixing PHP notice on shortcode when content not found

 = 1.0.12 =
 * Changing how footnotes are numbered to avoid duplicates caused by `the_content` filtering being applied earlier in themes.